NOC-OI/shell-extras/_episodes/11-streams.md

 - "How can I redirect them?"
 objectives:
 - "Understand the difference betwen STDERR and STDOUT."
-- "Split STDOUT and STDERR output with the 2> and 1> redirects."
+- "Split STDOUT and STDERR output with 2> and 1> redirects."
 - "Use the `tee` command to redirect to a file and the screen."
 keypoints:
 - ""